littensy/charm/README.md

   - **optional** `preserveHistory`: Whether to sync an exhaustive history of changes made to the atoms since the last sync event.
 If `true`, the server sends multiple payloads instead of one.
 Defaults to `false` for performance.

+  - **optional** `convertArrays`: Whether to convert sparse arrays to dictionaries before firing remote events.
+Because arrays in state patches can have holes, extra work is required to send them over a remote event intact.
+Defaults to `true`, but should be `false` if payloads are serialized (i.e. if you use [ByteNet](https://github.com/ffrostfall/ByteNet) or [Zap](https://github.com/red-blox/zap)).

 #### Returns

 `server` returns an object with the following methods: